-New barge boards to original Victorian design and colour, restored roof.
+New barge boards have been installed according to the original Victorian design and colour and the roof has been restored.

-The York Stone paving, reclaimed from a mill in Lancashire, adjacent to the building.
-Much clearing round the building has taken place rendering the Pump Room visible on more aspects.
+The York Stone paving, which surrounds the building, was reclaimed from a mill in Lancashire, clearance of overgrown vegetation in the Peat Garden has taken place making the Pump Room much more visible.

 The main entrance to The Valley Gardens is situated at the junction of Cornwall Road, Valley Drive and Royal Parade Harrogate, HG1 2SZ

 The Gardens are open all year round.

 Most footpaths in the Gardens are suitable for the majority of manual and electric wheelchair users and there are disabled toilets.